geekbass/dcos-terraform-ansible/README.md

 # DC/OS Terraform Infrastructure Module with Ansible Bridge Module (AWS)

-The following is a quick demo of how to use DC/OS Terraform Infrastructure Module with DC/OS Terraform Ansible Bridge Module on AWS to create a DC/OS Open cluster on AWS.
+The following is a quick demo of how to use DC/OS Terraform [Infrastructure Module](https://github.com/dcos-terraform/terraform-aws-infrastructure) with DC/OS Terraform [Ansible Bridge Module](https://github.com/dcos-terraform/terraform-localfile-dcos-ansible-bridge) on AWS to create a DC/OS Open cluster on AWS.
 This is being made available for users that wish to use Ansible as a management tool for installing and maintaing DC/OS instead of the default DC/OS Core.
 The Infrastructure Module is responsible for standing up the Infrastructure pieces necessary to have a running DC/OS Cluster while the Ansible Bridge module is used to create a `hosts` file to run your ansible roles against.

-In this example Ansible Roles are being supplied from the `dcos-ansible` repo just to provide users with a working example.
+In this example Ansible Roles are being supplied from the [`ansible-dcos`](https://github.com/MrMarvin/ansible-dcos) repo just to provide users with a working example.
 Please feel free to use you own Ansible Code here as a replacement.

 We will setup a small Open cluster in `us-east-1` with 1 Bootstrap, 1 Master, 1 Private Agent and 1 Public Agent.
 Please feel free to adjust the variables in the `main.tf` to fit your needs.